Dynamic programming by polymorphic semiring algebraic shortcut fusion: Discussion and conclusions

 \section{Discussion and conclusions}

-In this paper we have developed a widely applicable approach to derive novel, correct-by-design, DP algorithms for efficiently solving a very wide class of combinatorial problems.
-These algorithms are entirely polymorphic over semirings.
-Starting with an existing algorithm, usually expressed as a functional recurrence, the method allows the refinement of this existing algorithm with additional combinatorial constraints described using an algebra which lifts the semiring.
-Applying straightforward algebraic simplification steps allows the derivation of new, computationally efficient, polymorphic DP algorithms which respect these constraints.
-We note that while the presentation is focused on the class of DP problems which can be expressed as optimal path problems in DAGs, the derivations of the main theorems (\ref{eq:DP_semiring_fusion}) and (\ref{eq:DP_filter_fusion}) are more general than this, therefore, this framework can, in principle be applied to DP algorithms outside this class as well.

-While we can always express DP recurrences in a general computer language, to do so over semirings requires special programming effort and overhead.
+The paper can be summarised as follows: \begin{itemize} \item A method is presented for deriving efficient and correct algorithms which solve DP problems specified as semiring objectives evaluated over combinatorial configurations.
+This makes use of semiring polymorphism and shortcut fusion from constructive algorithmics. \item We show that more complex problems with multiple, simultaneous combinatorial constraints can be solved within the same semiring formalism through semiring lifting, when these constraints can be given in separable algebraic form. \item We show broadly applicable algebraic simplifications which can substantially improve the computational time complexity of these derived algorithms, where access to the form of the semiring generator is available, such as in the case of widely available, explicit DP Bellman recursions. \item Through the use of the tupling trick, we demonstrate a problem-agnostic alternative to backtracing in DP algorithms which does not require any knowledge of the specific DP algorithm. \item Finally, derivations of multiple problems across a range of application areas are given, which show the effectiveness of our framework for a very wide class of problems to which DP is applicable. \end{itemize} While we can always express DP recurrences in a general computer language, to do so over semirings requires special programming effort and overhead.
 Modern languages which generalize classical computation to various settings such as probabilistic or weighted logic exist and it would be interesting to see how to implement the DP framework of this paper in those languages.
 For example, \emph{semiring programming} is a proposed overarching framework which can be considered as a strict generalization of the polymorphic recurrences presented here \citep{belle-2020}, although this work does not address algorithm derivation.
 Similarly, we can view our polymorphic DP algorithms as special kinds of \emph{sum-product function} evaluations \citep{friesen-2016}, although, as with semiring programming, this only describes a representation framework.